prooshani/mentz_startspots/README.md

 ## API calls

-The http package (V1.2.1) is used for API calls and due to the language of requests and responses which is de (Deutch) the whole response decoded using **UTF8** to show special characters correctly in the **UI**.
+The **http package (V1.2.1)** is used for API calls and due to the language of requests and responses which is *de* **(Deutch)** the whole response decoded using **UTF8** to show special characters correctly in the **UI**.
-API url shows that it is a **RESTful** API and it is handled inside the **search** function from * *HomeScreen* * Controller__.
+API url shows that it is a **RESTful** API and it is handled inside the **search** function from * *HomeScreen Controller* *.
-The response of the API call is encoded as a **RapidJSON** format and decoded reults will be extracted and stored locally on inside a list of * *locations* * for further usages.
+The response of the API call is encoded as a **RapidJSON** format and decoded results will be extracted and stored locally inside a list of * *locations* * for further usages.

 ## Project Folders Structure

-According to the projects definitions, it is a **part** of a application.
-Therefore, we should always preserve epace for any further expansion and modification of the project.
+According to the project's definitions, it is potentially a **part** of an **application**.
+Therefore, we should always preserve space for any further expansion and modification of the project.
 As a result, the project's folders and files defined accordingly.
 - **Screens**: While it looks like that we only have one screen, there is a folder called screens.
-If any new screen should add to the app, we can create a new screen file at this folder and it make the project's structure looks tidy,
+In case of any new screen demand for the app, we can create a new screen file at this folder and it make the project's structure looks tidy,
 - **Controller**: Each screen should have its own controller for better implementations and code readability.
 - **Styles**: At this part of project we have very few stylings but, for further expansions, you can use this folder to put styling files for different part of UI designs.
--- **Assets**: to unify the address of extra assets, like logo andother stuff, a folder called assets added.
+- **Assets**: to unify the address of extra assets, like logo and other stuffs, a folder called assets added.

 ### The Solution

-According to the nature of the app at this level, it seems like that it would be a feature for a more complete app for **journey planning app** and the end-users should be able to decide about their starting point based on results of their search term.
+According to the nature of the app at this level, it seems like that it would be a feature for a more complete **journey planning app** and the end-users should be able to decide about their starting point based on the results of their search term.

-While it looks the API would response with * *available stops* *, the other type of locations also available for better understanding of the starting point.
+While it looks that the API would response with * *available stops* *, the other type of locations also available for better understanding of the starting point.
 Therefore, the whole app, at this point, should be focused on only listing the matched locations with end-users' search term.
 However, in a real-life app, you can automatically suggest and show stops and locations based on user's device based GPS location for much better outcomes and user experiences.

 As we are limited to the responses of the API call, we should design our UI based on the information we got from the responses.
-The response contains many different user-readable, such as the name of stop, locality and stop name, and non user related informations like, response id matchQuality and etc.
+The response contains many different user-readable, such as the *name* of the *stop*, *locality* and *stop name*, and non-user-related informations like, *response id*, *matchQuality* and etc.

-For better **User Experience**, I have decided to show user-readable details inside a list of **Cards** and also, reflect the non-user-readable details in the **UI design**.
+For better **User Experience**, I have decided to show user-readable details inside a list of **Cards** and also, reflect the non-user-readable details in my **UI design**.

 *Why Cards?* Because the details and information we are going to display are mostly in text format and we need to somehow wrap these detials for each location inside an item for better **UI design** and unifying the results.
-Additionally, this way, we have a lot of flexibility for any further expansions and design related modifications.
+Additionally, this way, we have a lot of flexibilities for any further expansions and design related modifications.
-Functions like, Go to the point or show on the map and many other functionalities could be easily implement into the card's container accordingly.
+Functions like, *Go to the point* or *show on the map* and many other functionalities could be easily implement into the card's container accordingly.

 ## Readable Details: